andrewjoelpeters/andrewjoelpeters.github.io/_posts/2019-05-26-three-functions-to-clean-data.md

 ## Losing Weight

-The first program I made for creating comparative data reports, built between bouts of thanksgiving meals, was pudgy itself.
-I didn’t save a copy of it and never counted, but I’d bet it was in exces of 1,000 lines of code.
+The first program I made for creating comparative data reports, built between bouts of Thanksgiving meals, was pudgy itself.
+I didn’t save a copy of it and never counted, but I’d bet it was in excess of 1,000 lines of code.
 It worked, but it didn’t look too pretty.

 Not long after, I reworked the program, bringing it down to 117 lines.
 I revisted it again yesterday, and trimmed it up once more – to 27 lines of code.

 ## On Preparing Data

 Preparing and transforming data is a process that can be frustrating, or exceedingly satisfying.
 To me, tidying up raw data into a coherent and useful dataframe is an oddly delightful little challenge.
-I suppose its a bit like the digital counterpart to watching Marie Kondo bring order to chaos.
+I suppose it's a bit like the digital counterpart to watching Marie Kondo bring order to chaos.

 ## Melt

 `pandas.melt` is a beautiful little function, that transforms a wide dataset into a long one.
 We could do this manually by slicing and concatenating dataframes, or we could use this to do it smoothly and easily.

 In the .CSV I pull from our assessment software after a round of testing, each test is listed as a different column in the table, making the data unruly and wide.
 What’s worse, each grade’s tests are listed distinctly, meaning the grade five literature final gets a separate column from the grade six literature final.
-This means that four our four grades, and four subjects of testing, we end up with sixteen columns for each student, when each student only took four tests.
+This means that for our four grades, and four subjects of testing, we end up with sixteen columns for each student, when each student only took four tests.
 <div class="cell border-box-sizing code_cell rendered">
 <div class="input">
 <div class="prompt input_prompt">In&nbsp;[2]:</div>